15 Best Subreddits for Orthopedic Surgeons (2026)

 r/surgery(120K members)

-A subreddit for surgeons and those interested in surgical specialties, including orthopedics.
+A subreddit for surgeons and surgical trainees, including orthopedic surgery topics.

 5. 5